Pocket-Plane-Group/iwd2_ease_of_use/readme.md

 ![The WeiDU.org Logo](https://pocket-plane-group.github.io/readmes/style/weidu_logo.png)

-# Icewind Dale II Ease of Use Mod Pack
+# Icewind Dale II Ease of Use (EoU) Mod

 ## Overview

-This is a collection of useful mods that I threw together.
+This is a collection of useful mods put together by Westley Weimer for use on IWD2.
 Many of them were written by others.

 ## More Information